Meditation for Pain

 Depending on the method, the focus is decreasing the pain felt by the meditator.
 It is desired that the pain is less intrusive on the person’s life.
 It is encouraged by meditation that the person sees his or her life as bigger than the pain that keeps them down.
 It is important that the person can reach a point of feeling more pleasure with the experience, thus reducing stress.
 Stress can be a contributor in increasing pain so alleviating this is a benefit to the one meditating.
 The goal of meditation is to relax the mind, release tension, and focus on a positive outlook on life.
 It is hoped that thinking in this way changes the neural pathways of the brain to reduce pain sensation.

-You May Also Like:How and Why to Track Pain
+You May Also Like:Endorphins and Pain

 Related Search Topics (Ads):